 How to pass the NAATI exam at the first go

 There is no easy way to pass the NAATI exam at the first go apart from ensuring that you have completed all the course work related to the NAATI exam thoroughly first.
 Most courses that lead to professional translating and interpreting as a career are available at all major Australian and New Zealand universities.
-Completing a recognised translating or interpreting course at one of these institutions is the best guarantee of passing the NAATI exam at the first go rather than becoming one of the unfortunate 90 odd percent who has failed to prepare themselves first.
+Completing a recognized translating or interpreting course at one of these institutions is the best guarantee of passing the NAATI exam on the first go rather than becoming one of the unfortunate 90-odd percent who have failed to prepare themselves first.

 Like many exams, the NAATI exam is designed to ensure that your working knowledge of both your own native language and your second language is good enough to cope with the demands of professional translating and interpreting.

 The NAATI coursework will certainly help to prepare you for the all-important NAATI exam.
 Most successful would be professional translators and interpreters who have not only mastered the complexities of a second language but have understood the particular demands of the profession they are aspiring to become part of.

 As far as passing the NAATI exam goes, either for professional translating or interpreting, there are many NAATI exam samples to practice on and it is quite useful to take at least one or more NAATI practice tests.
 Your success in these practice tests and exams will give you an idea of whether it is feasible to take the final NAATI exam itself.
 NAATI accreditation is not cheap, so it does not make sense financially to sit the exam without making sure you have a good chance of passing it.

 NAATI Course fees

 NAATI sets a variety of fees depending on whether you intend to become an accredited translator or interpreter and at what level you intend to aim.
-There are introductory and more advanced levels, each of z=which has its own exams and fee structure.
+There are introductory and more advanced levels, each of which has its own exams and fee structure.